iotaledger/introduction-docs/docs/introduction/path_to_chrysalis.md

 The plan for implementing Chrysalis was divided into two phases.

 **The first phase** consisted of improved tip selection (URTS), milestone selection, and White flag.
-These were implemented in the node software gradually.
+These were gradually implemented in the node software.
 This phase required an upgrade of all nodes, including the coordinator node, and did not require a snapshot.

 The first phase of Chrysalis resulted in: